White Papers

 If Windows VSS is not available (i.e. it is in a failed state), a two-phase backup process reduces the time during which users are unable to access the system.
 During the first phase, the data is copied and, as soon as that has been done, users are allowed to continue updating the system.
 The backup function is then able to compress the copied data without time constraints (by being able to spend more time on the compression phase, the resultant backup file can be as small as possible).
 This achieves the best of both worlds where, as far as the users on the system are concerned, the backup happens very quickly but also the backup file is extremely compact.

 SOS is a subscription-based service whereby the axis diplomat backup function can automatically transfer the backup to axisfirst’s servers.
 The three most recent backups are retained on those servers.
 Software running on those servers monitors arrivals of backups from each subscriber and raises an alert if backups are not received, or are incomplete.
-Storing your most recent axis diplomat backups off-site provides you with the best security of that data since, even if your building or network is destroyed by fire or flood, the data is safe.
+Regardless of whether your axis system runs on premise or in the cloud, storing your most recent axis diplomat backups at a secondary location provides you with the best security for that data since, even if your systems are compromised or destroyed, your data also resides elsewhere.

 None of axis diplomat's data protection facilities should be considered as a replacement for operating system level backups to a remote device on-site or cloud (or both).
 We recomend that all systems are backed up at the system level on a daily basis (normally automated overnight).
-These backups are your main defence against system loss – if, for example, your server suffers a catastrophic failure, is stolen, 'hacked', or otherwise lost, these backups are the first port of call.
+These backups are your main defence against system or data loss.

 Your backup software should include the following facilities: